FragLand/terracord/.github/README.md

 8. You should now have a `Terracord.dll`.

 #### Mono
-:warning: As mentioned previously, loading `Terracord.dll` with Mono may not work considering Discord.Net does not support this.
+:warning: As mentioned previously, loading `Terracord.dll` with Mono may not work considering that Discord.Net does not support Mono.
 Therefore, the following steps should be considered experimental.
+Building a Terracord DLL that targets `net46` or `net461` has been confirmed to work with Mono version 6.8.

 1. Install Mono and NuGet.
 Under [Debian](http://www.debian.org/), this can be achieved via: